OHDSI/Vocabulary-v5.0/DA_France/readme.txt

 Using tables with all generated classes create full names for concepts we have

 !!! need script refactoring and manual tables work

+to do
+1. consolidate all the scripts into load_stage (non_drug_concept_stage.sql + so called "load stage" + france_table_creation)
+2. tranform 1000 of inserts into manual table and publish it on a github
+3. add algorithms that compares new manual and old manual tables